American Income Life Insurance Company: Are They Legitimate?

 American Income Life Insurance: Financial Ratings

 American Income Life has total assets in excess of $4.5 Billion and has more than $65 billion of life insurance in force.
-As of 2019, AIL is highly-rated by three well known independent rating agencies:
+As of 2019, they highly-rated by three well known independent rating agencies:

 - A.M.
 Best: A+ (Excellent)